google/zetasql/docs/geography_functions.md

     `Feature` or `FeatureCollection` will result in an error.
 +   A position in the `coordinates` member of a GeoJSON geometry type must consist of exactly two elements.
 The first is the longitude and the second is the latitude.
-Therefore, `ST_GEOGFROMGEOJSON` does not support the optional third element for a position in the `coordinates` member.
+Therefore, `ST_GEOGFROMGEOJSON` doesn't support the optional third element for a position in the `coordinates` member.

 **Return type**